rm-a0/ipk-chat-client/README.md

 Bellow is a screenshot with debug logs to demonstrate testing process.
 ![screenshot-01](doc/screenshot-01.png)
 ##### UDP Netcat Testing
 For UDP testing additional setup was required.
-It was necessary to prepare `.bin` files.
+It was necessary to prepare `.bin` files and then pipe them into netcat.
 - Message setup
 ```shell
 echo "___Authentication OK_" | xxd >msg0_reply_auth.hex